-Foldr provides an optional permission called ‘Check Out’ that can be used to make other users aware that a file is being worked on.
-When a file is checked out, other users will be unable to overwrite or make other changes to the file, such as directly edit the document through Microsoft Office.
+Foldr provides an optional permission on each share called ‘Check Out’ that can be used to make other users aware that a file is being worked on.
+When a file is checked out, other users will see a padlock on the file in question and they will be unable to overwrite or make other changes to the file, such as directly edit the document through Microsoft Office.

-The Check Out feature / permission is enabled on a per-share basis and is completely granular in the same way as any other share level permission in Foldr. i.e. it may be enabled for all users or specific accounts / groups as required.
+The Check Out feature / permission is enabled on a per-share basis and is granular in the same way as any other share level permission in Foldr. i.e. it may be enabled for all users or specific individuals or groups as required.